-- Presented First Written Offer (FWO) package to Diridon Hospitality. - Staff is actively working with PGE and VTA to gain access to their properties for potholing. - Working with UPRR on encroachment permit and/or easement.
+- Actively working with SVP to de-energize and install foundations. - Met with new property owner at former Tripp parcel to resolve an encroachment in JPB right of way. - Staff is actively working with PG&E and VTA to gain access to their properties for potholing. - Finalizing appraisal map for Britannia Gateway. - Working with UPRR on encroachment permit and/or easement.

-- Continue to negotiate for all open parcels. - Obtain encroachment permit from SCVWD. - Work with City of San Jose to resolve underlying street interests. - Develop appraisal maps for Britannia Gateway. - Present FWO to the City of Belmont. - Continue to work with Segment 3 and 4 owners for early access to pothole. - Make offers on the parcel for which appraisals have been completed. - Actively participate in Foundation/Pothole and Gannett Fleming weekly meetings. - Continue to work with project team to identify and analyze new potential parcels. - Map newly identified parcels.
+- Continue to negotiate for all open parcels. - Obtain encroachment permit from SCVWD. - Meet with property owner for Phan parcel to update legal descriptions and deeds for the modified design. - Continue to coordinate with SVP, VTA and SCVWD options for foundation installations. - Finalize design for Diridon Hospitality. - Work with City of San Jose to resolve underlying street interests. - Present updated appraisal maps to PG&E for their approval regarding the Britannia Gateway parcel. - Continue to work with Segment 3 and 4 owners for early access to pothole. - Make offers on the parcel for which appraisals have been completed. - Actively participate in Foundation/Pothole and Gannett Fleming weekly meetings. - Continue to work with project team to identify and analyze new potential parcels. - Map newly identified parcels.